EGI-Federation/fedcloud-documentation/source/aod.rst

 The service is open for any researchers, scientists and engineers who need a simple and user-friendly access to compute, storage and applications services in order to carry out data/compute intensive science and innovation.
-The user needs to be affiliated with, or at least have a partner (for example a referee), a research institution in Europe to qualify for access.
+The user needs to be affiliated with, or at least have a partnership (for example a referee) with, a research institution in Europe to qualify for access.

 Access **requires** acceptance of `Acceptable Use Policy (AUP) and Conditions of